uhlik-valideum-development/TWINS-Core/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `twinsd` for your own use.
+You can ignore this section if you are building `valideumd` for your own use.

-twinsd/twins-cli binaries are not included in the twins-Qt.app bundle.
+valideumd/valideum-cli binaries are not included in the valideum-Qt.app bundle.

-If you are building `twinsd` or `twins-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `valideumd` or `valideum-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: